openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 - [OpenVINO Runtime CPU plugin source files](https://github.com/openvinotoolkit/openvino/tree/master/src/plugins/intel_cpu/).

-The CPU plugin is a part of the Intel® Distribution of OpenVINO™ toolkit.

 ## Device Name
 For the CPU plugin `CPU` device name is used, and even though there can be more than one socket on a platform, from the perspective of a plugin, there is only one `CPU` device.